Role of impurity statistics and medium constraints in polaron-polaron interactions: Interacting Bose polarons

 We can observe that in the limit of $\p_1\rightarrow\p_2=\p$, Eq.~\eqref{eq:inter_dist} resembles the expression obtained above for the case of identical bosonic impurities at equal momenta \eqref{eq:inter_boson_equalmom}, and that it reduces to it if we take equal masses and interactions ($g_{b \sigma}=g_{b \sigma'}$ and $\epsilon_{\k \sigma}=\epsilon_{\k \sigma'}$).
-In the limit of vanishing momenta, it reduces to
+In the limit of vanishing momenta, we obtain the quasiparticle interaction constant